TjasaZil/TjasaZil/README.md

 ### 💫 About Me:

 <br>
-<p>I have been learning web development for the past year.
-It started as an interest in frontend development, which lately blossomed into fullstack development, with me starting to learn Laravel.
-I enjoy working on different types of websites and pride myself on helping small businesses and non-profit organisations in realising their website wishes. <br>
-Alongside programming languages and frameworks I am always learning ways to test them and ensure seamless user experience.
-I am a firm believer in TDD and testing everything possible.</p><br>

 🔭 I’m currently working on bigger projects.<br>
 👯 I’m looking to collaborate on Vue-based projects.<br>
 🌱 I’m currently learning Vue, Javascript and PHP/Laravel.<br><br>